 Based on the rankings of Layer 2 solutions in 10 technology websites, six solutions are identified as top contenders: Arbitrum, Polygon, and Optimism, respectively.
 Solutions ranked fourth to sixth are excluded from further consideration.
-However, it is important to acknowledge that the website rankings primarily reflect the individual opinion of the researcher and may not
+However, it is important to

 TABLE III Website Rankings of Layer 2 Solution.